A Perspective on the Scaled Agile Framework

 I have watched with interest and disappointment over the past month or so as Agile thought leaders have taken to publicly passing judgement on the new kid on the block, the Scaled Agile Framework aka SAFe.
 In the interests of full disclosure, I am a certified SAFe Program Consultant, I use SAFe with my team and my teams approach to implementing SAFe is featured in the case studies section on scaledagileframework.com.

-Over two and half years ago, I went on two days of Agile Fundamentals training lead by +Mark Richards.
-Mark’s approach to introducing Agile was to provide us with a tool kit we could use to apply Agile in our work place.
+Over two and half years ago, I went on two days of Agile Fundamentals training.
+The intent of the class was to introducing Agile and to provide us with a tool kit we could use to apply Agile in our work place.
 I remember talking about aspects of Scrum, XP, Kanban and other methodologies.
 We talked about various agile values, principles and practises, and we participated in a number of learning activities.
 After the two days in the classroom and a heap of new ideas to think about, the message I walked away with was – “Agile is a term for a range of methodologies that have in common the principles embodied in the Agile Manifesto.
 We should embrace the full range of tools available to us and chose which to apply in any given context.”

 Following the training, we commenced our first agile “pilot” project.
 The transparency introduced by agile, quickly led to all new projects using agile.
 It was only a number of months before we had 6 agile teams, across 4 projects, working in parallel with a large outsourced offshore team, on a single code base.
 As if this was not already a recipe for disaster, we also had no clues as to how to effectively co-ordinate the teams and the work.
 Agile Fundamentals had not prepared us for this at all!